VipinJain1/Facebook-Friend-Recommendation-using-Graph-Mining/README.md

       https://www.youtube.com/watch?v=2M77Hgy17cg

 ### Business objectives and constraints:
-      No low-latency requirement.
+      #### No low-latency requirement:
+            Given a pair of user U1 and U2, we are not hurry to predict  if they follow each other..

-      Probability of prediction is useful to recommend ighest probability links Performance metric for supervised learning:
+      #### Probability of prediction is useful to recommend highest probability links
+            create probabilkity rank to show how much % wise user will be following.
+May be I show top 5 users to follow based on                     probability.

+      #### Performance metric for supervised learning:
-      Both precision and recall is important so F1 score is good choice Confusion matrix
+      #### Both precision and recall is important so F1 score is good choice, we could be using top K or precision.
+      #### Confusion matrix

 ### Input Data:
    https://www.kaggle.com/c/FacebookRecruiting/data